Constitutional Carry

 Open Carry

-This section only applies if you are 18 to 20 years old, not a prohibited person as defined in 76-10-503 or 18 U.S.C.
-922(g) and you do not have a valid provisional concealed firearm permit:
+This section only applies if you are 18 to 20 years old, not a prohibited person as described in 76-11 Part 3 or 18 U.S.C.
+922(g):, and you do not have a valid provisional concealed firearm permit:

-- It is LEGAL to open carry (visible at all times) any lawfully owned firearm unloaded in public.
-See the law 76-10-502 and an explanation below.
+- It is LEGAL to open carry (visible at all times) any lawfully owned firearm, unloaded in public.
+See 76-10-502 and an explanation below.

 - It is LEGAL to carry any lawfully owned firearm loaded and concealed;